jacquescorbytuech/Blog/src/_posts/writing/personal_research_library.md

+---
-Title: Building a Personal Research Library
+title: Building a Personal Research Library
-Slug: building-personal-research-library
+permalink: building-personal-research-library
-Date: 2020-12-22 13:56
+date: 2020-12-22
+---

 In an excellent post by Steph Smith, titled [Writing is Thinking: Learning to Write with Confidence](https://blog.stephsmith.io/learning-to-write-with-confidence/), she describes what she calls the Thinking and Writing Cycle as follows: